codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

 ### Restricted Git Source
-The Restricted Git Source is an Argo CD application created in a namespace distinct from that of the GitOps Runtime.
-Its primary feature lies in its ability, through Application Projects, to control access to Git repositories housing Argo CD application manifests, as well as to the clusters and namespaces for deploying the applications.
+The Restricted Git Source is an Argo CD application with child applications created in a namespace distinct from that of the GitOps Runtime.
+Its primary feature lies in its ability, through Application Projects, to control access to Git repositories with Argo CD application manifests, as well as to the clusters and namespaces where the applications are deployed.

 **Characteristics of Restricted Git Sources**